 Calculating the amount of the parental benefit

 Before the child turns 70 days of age, the mother raising the child has the right to the compensation; after that the parents have the right to the benefit by turns.
+The parent who is on the parental leave from their employer has the pre-emptive right to use the benefit.
 The amount of the benefit is 100% of the average income for one calendar year and the benefit is calculated on the basis of the income in the calendar year prior to the day on which the right to the benefit arose.
 The maximum amount of the parental benefit is three times the average wage approved by the Government of the Republic.

 If a parent worked in another EU country in the previous calendar year and received no income in Estonia, the parental benefit is designated at the minimum wage rate.